Kaaning/exerciseSpatialVision/README.md

 The app can be accessed here : https://wvitali.github.io/exerciseSpatialVision/

-It has been made with Ionic 3.9.2
+It has been created with Ionic 3.9.2

 ## Sources